Introduction

 Have you ever played a poker game without 2s, 3s, 4s, or even 5s?
 Sounds weird?
 Well, it’s true.
 There is a variation called Short Deck Poker, where you remove all the above numbers and play only with 36 cards.

-Also known as Six Plus Holdem, Short Deck Poker is another variation of classic Texas Holdem.
+Short deck poker (also known as six-plus hold’em) is another variation of classic Texas Holdem.
 All the cards ranked 2 to 5 are removed, reducing the deck to 36.

 The fewer cards make several differences in the gameplay and strategies compared to Texas Holdem.